rodekruis/DEH-Admin-Manual/README.md

 15. Click the 'Save' button.
 This will send an email to the user with a generated password for the first login.

 ### Add/configure/remove users in Twilio Console
 Twilio Console is only meant for admins and the occasional supervisor.
 Please don't give access to people who don't need this.
+This is not the same as Twilio Flex.

 Steps for adding Twilio Console users (other admins and/or possible supervisors, not agents) to Twilio Console:
 1. Go to Twilio Console